davidolorundare/tempus_de_challenge/README.md

 2. Open a command line terminal and navigate to the root of the repo directory.

-	* Export to this commandline, as an [environmental variable](https://en.wikipedia.org/wiki/Environment_variable), the generated News API Key you obtained after registration.
-Name the environmental variable 'NEWS_API_KEY' and set its value to be the key you obtained.
+	* In this terminal export, as an [environmental variable](https://en.wikipedia.org/wiki/Environment_variable), the generated News API Key you obtained after registration.
+Name the environmental variable `NEWS_API_KEY` and set its value to be the key you obtained.

 	* Run the command `make init` ; this downloads all of the project's dependencies.